g4rcez/dotfiles/README.md

 # Espanso

 [Espanso](https://espanso.org/) it's an amazing tool to expand your texts to other utilities.
 I work in frontend and I need a lots of texts like lorem ipsum or random brazilian documents (CPF/CNPJ) to test some accounts.
-Since I have some personal informations at my espanso config, this file will not be able to check at this repo.
+Since I have some personal information at my espanso config, this file will not be able to check at this repo.
 But you can generate using the `make` or check this sample.

-The espanso command key is `;`, since I use the `:` for emojis in most of applications.
+The espanso command key is `;`, since I use the `:` for emojis in most applications.

 ```yaml
 matches: